History of Sex in Cinema:

 The Lovers (1958, Fr.) (aka Les Amants)

-Louis Malle's scandalous second feature film was an over-rated tale of French adultery and feminine liberation.
+Louis Malle's scandalous second feature film The Lovers was an over-rated tale of French adultery and feminine liberation (with minimal nudity).
 A Cleveland Heights, Ohio theatre manager was convicted and fined $2,500 for screening this 'obscene' erotic film (later overturned by the US Supreme Court 1964 ruling in Jacobellis v.
 Ohio with Justice Potter Stewart's famous and much-quoted definition of obscenity: "I know it when I see it...") - delaying the film's US release.

 Its notorious tale was about a repressed, sexual-yearning married family woman who was experiencing a mid-life crisis and a "double life.
 The main character was: